iotshaman/shaman-cluster/README.md

 # Shaman Cluster
 This application is built to support large-scale data collection operations.
-The solution is broken into 2 distinct roles: root and minion; configure multiple minions concurrently on one machine, on multiple machines, or both, and they will perform data collection and computation on your behalf, then report back to the root server.
+The solution is broken into 2 distinct roles: root and minion; configure multiple minions concurrently on one machine, or multiple machines (or both!), and they will perform data collection and computation on your behalf, then report back to the root server.

 ## Requirements
 The only requirement to run this application is Node JS >= 18.x.x.